-Some things are harder to make at home.
-Sushi, for example, poses a few challenges, especially if the bodega below your apartment doesn’t happen to sell sushi-grade tuna.
-Fortunately, there are still a bunch of great takeout and delivery options all around the city.
-Order from one of the places on this guide, and you can show your support while also gracefully admitting that you aren’t up to the task of making your own 10-course omakase.
+Some things are hard to make at home.
+Sushi, for example, poses a few challenges— especially if the bodega below your apartment doesn’t happen to sell high-quality raw tuna.
+Fortunately, there are a bunch of great takeout and delivery options all around the city.
+Order from one of the places on this guide, and you can support a local restaurant while also gracefully admitting that you aren’t up to the task of making your own 10-course omakase.

 Roy’s Fish Market is, indeed, a tiny fish market on the Upper East Side.
 But it also has a sushi counter, and they make a bunch of different sushi and sashimi combos (most of which are less than $25).
 It’s ideal for a Wednesday night when you need a piece of yellowtail to sit by your side and ask you how your day was, and you can order directly by calling 212-838-3587.

 If you’re looking for delivery sushi on the Upper West Side, go for Momoya.
-They offer a huge variety of rolls and a la carte pieces like Japanese mackerel and octopus, and their sushi and sashimi sets are all less than $35 - unless you get a $150 party platter, which is a very much option.
+They offer a huge variety of rolls and a la carte pieces like Japanese mackerel and octopus, and their sushi and sashimi sets are all less than $37.
 Call 212-580-0007 for pickup or delivery.

-If you did a side-by-side taste test between U-Gu in Clinton Hill and a place that charges $100 for an omakase menu, you’d have a hard time telling the difference.
-Which is remarkable, because they serve great sushi sets here for $29 and $42 (and there are a la carte options as well).
-Call 718-857-0222 for pickup orders or order online.
+If you did a side-by-side taste test between U-Gu in Clinton Hill and a place that charges $100 for an omakase, you’d have a hard time telling the difference—which is remarkable, because the sushi sets here start at $26.
+Call 718-857-0222 for pickup orders, or order online.

 Consider moving to Crown Heights.
 Or, if you already live in Crown Heights, consider remaining there.
-Because you have an excellent neighborhood sushi spot in Uotora.
-This place is currently only doing pickup, but if you call 718-513-0724, you can walk over and get yourself some fatty tuna rolls or a sushi set for $25.
+Because there’s an excellent neighborhood sushi spot called Uotora.
+If you call 718-513-0724 or order on their website, you can walk over and pick up some fatty tuna rolls or a sushi set for $25.
+They also deliver.

-Another useful neighborhood spot one would be fortunate live near, Gen in Prospect Heights is currently offering pickup and delivery directly through their website.
-They have a bunch of different rolls with things like broiled eel with shrimp tempura, and you can grab a sushi set for $25.
+Another useful neighborhood spot one would be fortunate live near, Gen in Prospect Heights is currently offering pickup and delivery directly through their website here.
+They have a bunch of different rolls with things like broiled eel with shrimp tempura, and you can grab a sushi set for $26.

-You’re looking for high-quality takeout that won’t force you to host a yard sale (which is ill-advised at the moment).
-Order from Shinsen.
-You can get a $29 set with eight pieces including tuna, clam, and mackerel, with optional supplements, like wagyu nigiri or a dragon roll.
+If you’re looking for high-quality takeout that won’t force you to host a yard sale, order from Shinsen.
+You can get a $29 set with eight pieces including things like tuna, salmon, and other assorted fish.

 For a chain, Haru is surprisingly good.
-It isn’t the cheapest spot in the world (you’ll probably wind up spending around $40 on your sushi), but it’s one of your best takeout options in Midtown, and there are locations in Hell’s Kitchen, Fidi, and the Upper West Side as well.
-Order delivery or takeout directly from their site.
+It isn’t the cheapest spot in the world (you’ll probably wind up spending around $40 on your sushi), but it’s one of your best takeout options in Midtown, and there are locations in Hell’s Kitchen, FiDi, and the Upper West Side as well.
+Order delivery or takeout directly from their site here.

 If you’re in Harlem, order from Yuzu.
-It’s an overachieving neighborhood spot where you can either get 12 pieces of chutoro, a bowl of grilled eel over rice, or a sushi set for around $30.
-The fish here is very high quality, they serve a huge variety of rolls, and you can place an order through their website.
+This is an overachieving neighborhood spot where you can either get 12 pieces of chutoro, a bowl of grilled eel over rice, or a sushi set for around $30.
+The fish here is very high quality, they serve a huge variety of rolls, and you can place an order through their website here.

 Does Beyond Sushi actually serve sushi?
 Yes.
 There just isn’t any fish in it.
 This vegan spot makes dumplings, wraps, and inventive rolls with ingredients like black rice, mango, avocado, and a spicy slaw.
 That one’s called the Spicy Mang, and you should order it.
-The Upper East Side location is currently the only one that’s open, but they’re delivering all the way from Houston to 100th Street, and you can place an order right on their website.
+They also have locations in Midtown, Bryant Park, Union Square and SoHo.
+You can place an order right on their website here.